School of Humanities, Language and Global Studies

 Subject Areas: History

-Member of the HEA (Higher Education Academy)
+Keith is a member of the HEA (Higher Education Academy).

 Keith’s research has focussed on various aspects of the history of higher and technical education.
 A central theme is the role of the state in shaping the development of universities in the late nineteenth and early twentieth century.
 Other studies have discussed the relationships between universities and their local communities, from the inter-war period to the 1960s.
 Related work has considered changes in student life and experience during the twentieth century.
 He has recently completed an account of the history of UCLan for the university’s 190th anniversary.

 The other main area of research is the history of education in the co-operative movement in the early twentieth century, looking at the vocational education of employees and the civic education of members.

 Keith is heavily involved in public engagement projects, especially supporting Preston-based organisations, and the Co-operative Heritage Trust.
 He is helping to establish a university-wide network for those working on various aspects of heritage.

 Vernon, Keith (2017) Engagement, estrangement or divorce?
 The new universities and their communities in the 1960s.
 Contemporary British History . pp. 1-23.